pickles4evaaaa/mybibliotheca/README.md

    This step creates the `data` directory and database file with proper permissions for your platform.

-   This step creates the `data` directory and database file with proper permissions for your platform.

 5. **Run the app**

    **On Linux/macOS:**